manishchetpalli/AnalyticsWithManish/docs/kafka/iq.md

       `seek(topicPartition, offset)`.
     - The offset related to the message should be kept together with the processed message once it has been processed.

-!!!- info "66.
-Explain Kafka's message delivery semantics."
-    Kafka offers three message delivery semantics: At most once, At least once, and Exactly once, ensuring different trade-offs between message delivery and duplication.

-!!!- info "67.
-Explain the role of log segments in Kafka."
-    Log segments are files that store Kafka messages.
-They are immutable and are used to manage disk space by performing log segment rolling and deletion.

-!!!- info "68.
-What is the purpose of the offset in Kafka?"
-    The offset is a unique identifier of a record within a partition.
-It denotes the position of the consumer in the partition.
-Kafka maintains this offset per partition, per consumer group, allowing each consumer group to read from a different position in the partition.
-This enables Kafka to provide both queue and publish-subscribe messaging models.

 !!!- info "69.
 How would you secure a Kafka cluster?"
     Top candidates would use multiple layers of security and strategies such as:
     - SSL/TLS for encryption of data in transit